-OscmocomBB implements the baseband part of GSM as an Open Source project.
-Baseband part in this case means that it is an Open Source software to control the baseband chip inside the mobile phone.
-The baseband chip is the processor that manages the radio functionality of a mobile device.
-The goal is to have, by using compatible hardware, a phone using free software only as opposed proprietary baseband implementations.
-Therefore the project scope is implementing GSM Layer 1-3 as well as hardware drivers for the baseband chipset.
+OscmocomBB implements the baseband part of GSM as an open source project.
+Baseband part in this case means that it is an open source software to control the baseband chip inside the mobile phone.
+The baseband chip is the processor which manages the radio functionality of a mobile device.
+The goal is to have a phone, when using compatible hardware, operating on open source software only, as opposed to proprietary baseband implementations.
+Therefore, the project scope is implementing GSM Layer 1-3 as well as hardware drivers for the baseband chipset.
 A simple user interface on the phone is planned but not yet implemented.
 At this stage a verbose user interface on the computer is used.
-The implementation being Open Source could be beneficial to multiple areas [22]:
+The implementation being open source is beneficial to multiple areas [20]: